What's a “drive,” or “volume?”

 Volume UUIDs only address duplicates that arise from

-- the same directory being mounted to different directories
+- the same directory being mounted to different mountpoints

 - the same directory being mounted on different computers